Russian anti-LGBTQ law: Reaction

-Activists painted the pedestrian pavement in front of the Russian Embassy in Finland with rainbow colours to protest against Russian's anti-LGBTQ sentiment and legislation.
+Activists painted the pedestrian pavement in front of the Russian Embassy in Finland with rainbow colors to protest against Russia’s anti-LGBTQ sentiment and legislation.

 According to a survey conducted in June 2013 by the state-owned All-Russian Center for the Study of Public Opinion (also known as VTsIOM), at least 90 percent of Russians surveyed were in favour of the law.
 Over 100 conservative groups worldwide signed a petition in support for the law, with Larry Jacobs, manager of the World Congress of Families, supporting its aim to "prohibit advocacy aimed at involving minors in a lifestyle that would imperil their physical and moral health."
 President of Russia Vladimir Putin answered to early objections to the then-proposed bill in April 2013 by stating that "I want everyone to understand that in Russia there are no infringements on sexual minorities' rights.
 They're people, just like everyone else, and they enjoy full rights and freedoms".
 He went on to say that he fully intended to sign the bill because the Russian people demanded it.
 As he put it, "Can you imagine an organization promoting pedophilia in Russia?
 I think people in many Russian regions would have started to take up arms....
 The same is true for sexual minorities: I can hardly imagine same-sex marriages being allowed in Chechnya.
 Can you imagine it?
 It would have resulted in human casualties."
 Putin also mentioned that he was concerned about Russia's low birth rate, as same-sex relationships do not produce children.
 In August 2013, Russian Sports Minister Vitaly Mutko also defended the law, equating it to protecting children from content that glorifies alcohol abuse or drug addiction.
 He also argued that the controversy over the law and its effects was "invented" by the Western media.